clairep94/oppo-games-group6/template_documentation/REPO_MAP.md

 This is a working map of our project directory

+For each new feature, we must create/modify:

+- API/Model (only for new schema or schema change)
+- API/Controller
+- API/Route
+- API/specs -- tests for each of the above

+- Frontend -- this is flexible depending on the feature

 ## API:

 ### Bin:
 - Creates the server -- no need to touch for the most part